 - ● What are our expectations of the new manager?

 - ● What does the manager need to know about us?

 - ● What are the major problems or challenges the new manager and team will face in the first year?

 - ● What things are going well in the department?

 2. Assimilation meeting with the team.

 The new manager and facilitator kick off the meeting.
-The manager welcomes everyone, states commitment for the process, encourages candid responses, and thanks the team for participating in the process.
+The manager welcomes everyone, states commitment for the process, encourages candid responses, and thanks the team for participating.
 After this, the manager leaves.
 The facilitator reviews the steps of the process, establishes ground rules, and gains agreement with the team that the meeting will be anonymous.
-The facilitator then leads the team through the questions and collects information/responses.
+The facilitator then leads the team through the questions and collects information and responses.

 3. Feedback with manager.

 The facilitator meets separately with the manager to review the information gathered in the session.
 The manager formulates quality responses to the information presented.